jpuopolo67/proctor/README.md

 * [JUnit 4.x Download](https://junit.org/junit4/)

 Download and install the Java JDK and JUnit framework, and configure them normally.
-There is nothing special you need to do with these to make Proctor work.
+There is nothing special you need to do with these to make Proctor work properly.

 ### Set Up Git
-Use the most recent version of Git.
+Download and install the most recent version of Git.
 * [Download Git](https://git-scm.com/downloads)
-* Install & configure Git

 ### Set Up Python & Python Virtual Environment
 Python virtual environments are isolated sandboxes for Python distributions and projects.